afarran/swm2m_vms_tests/Infrastructure/readme.md

  function test_XXX()
   --implementation
 ```
-b) Then resolver is able to get annotation @dependencies and invoke by reflection needed method (in this case helmPanel:isReady())
+b) Then resolver is able to get annotation @dependOn and invoke by reflection needed method (in this case helmPanel:isReady())

 ```
 function DependencyResolver:resolve(definition)